 – How did Phoebe feel about her own first child leaving home while she continued to raise two older step-children?

 – Why were William & Harriet Jones willing to raise Ida?
 The couple do not appear to have had any other children of their own.
 In 1871 they had another niece living with them, who would have been an adult by 1881.
 Therefore they presumably had the desire as well as the means to offer another girl a home.
+In 1881 they were in their late forties and seem to have been childless.
 Ida, the daughter of Phoebe rather than Harriet, was not a blood relation, but perhaps they offered or agreed to care for Ida rather than another sibling simply because they took a shine to her.

 – How did Ida feel about growing up without her parents and siblings, and did she ever see them or write to them?